Estimated reading time: 5 minutes

 We’ve all heard at least one crazy story about some freak accident that occurred years ago when safety standards weren’t as strict as they are now.
 So, does it make sense that machines equipped with antiquated safety protocols or no safety protocols at all would comply with today’s regulations?

 It might seem common sense that outdated machines are exempt from safety standards- what was once safe is always safe.
 Not exactly.
-Even when safety measures are built into old machinery, it can be challenging to ensure they’re working correctly—and even when they are in working order, the equipment can degrade over time.
+Even when safety measures are built into old machinery, it can be challenging to ensure they’re working correctly.
+Additionally, even when they’re in working order, the equipment can still degrade over time.

-Be vigilant about constantly inspecting equipment for compliance with current safety measures.
+Be vigilant in constantly inspecting equipment to ensure compliance with current safety measures.
 You could save a life.

-Safety training might seem like a complex undertaking for workers, but consider this: having safety guards in place is no good if operators don’t know how to operate safely alongside them.
+Safety training may seem like a complex undertaking for workers, but consider this: having safety guards in place is of no use if operators don’t know how to operate safely alongside them.
 Food for thought.

 The overhead cost of properly equipping your machinery to meet safety standards may seem daunting.
 And it may seem like establishing safety protocols will reduce productivity.